stevenrobertson/sd-docs/report/glossary.md

     run asynchronously to the CPU.
 In our case, one of the GPUs available in a system.

+Flame

+~	TODO: Talk about when somebody mentions a 'flame' in context to refering to the
+	output of the algorithm

 IFS iteration

 ~   An application of one transform function from an iterated function system